mbukh/SandwiCheck/client/README.md

 -   [ ] filter ingredients by the parents (kosher, allergies, vegetarian etc.)
 -   lunch box ads
 -   catering ads
+-   use lean() with mongoose queries where implacable to boost performance

 #### Scripts